-The accompanying consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The accompanying interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These interim consolidated financial statements have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34").
+These interim consolidated financial statements follow the same accounting policies and methods of application as our most recent audited consolidated financial statements for the year ended December 31, 2019.
+Accordingly, they should be read in conjunction with our most recent annual financial statements.
 All intercompany balances and transactions have been eliminated in consolidation.

-These consolidated financial statements were authorized for issuance by the board of directors (the "Board") of the Company on March 25, 2020.
+These interim consolidated financial statements were authorized for issuance by the board of directors (the "Board") of the Company on May 11, 2020.

-The functional currency of the Company is the Canadian dollar ("CAD").
-These consolidated financial statements are presented in United States dollars ("USD"), the Company's presentation currency.
+These interim consolidated financial statements are presented in United States dollars ("USD"), which is also the Company's functional currency.